ixanza/tranquility/README.md

 #### Start Skyrim

-After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
+After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics cheque.
 Do not worry about this part as the installation will replace this graphics settings.
 Start the game and exit once you're in the main menu.

 ### Using Wabbajack

 #### Preparations

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in a _working folder_.
-This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
+This folder **must not** be in a _common folders_ like your Desktop, Downloads or Programme Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

 #### Downloading and Installing

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

-Grab the modlist from the [releases](https://github.com/ixanza/tranquility/releases) tab
+Grab the modlist from the [releases](https://github.com/ixanza/tranquillity/releases) tab

 1. Open Wabbajack
 2. Click on browse Modlists and seelct the modlist you downloaded above
-3. Set the Installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files, Desktop.
-Put it somewhere easy like `C:/Modlists/Tranquility`).
+3. Set the Installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Programme Files, Desktop.
+Put it somewhere easy like `C:/Modlists/Tranquillity`).
 The downloads path should automatically fill in the installation path.
 4. Click the Go/Begin button
 5. Wait for Wabbajack to finish
 6. If you run into any issues see the next section.
 If the installation is successful, proceed to [Post-Installation](#post-installation).